Universal Limitations on Quantum Key Distribution over a Network: Introduction

 Some of the first protocols to be performed once a quantum network is available will likely be bipartite as well as multipartite secret key agreement.
 The main concern to secure the network is a necessity for these QKD protocols to be free of loopholes.
 A number of spectacular attacks on implementations are based on inaccuracy (inefficiency) of detectors of polarized light~\cite{MAS06,QFLM05,DLQY16}.
-As a remedy to that problem came a novel idea of entanglement swapping between nodes to avoid the very need to detect any incoming (quantum) signal.
+Based on the idea of entanglement swapping, a novel protocol known as measurement-device-independent QKD (MDI-QKD) \cite{LCQ+12,braunstein2012side} was introduced, which does not require the honest parties to detect an incoming quantum signal, thus avoiding the problem of detector inefficiencies.
 This allowed for a QKD protocol that is independent of any measurement device and hence called {\it measurement-device-independent} QKD (MDI-QKD)~\cite{LCQ+12,braunstein2012side}.
-This idea has drawn enormous theoretical and experimental attention over the last few years in terms of analyzing achievable key rates for such a scheme with various noise models and performing experiments with current technologies (e.g.,\cite{FYCC15,LYDS18,MZZ18,tamaki2018information,LL18,cui2019twin,curty2019simple,LWW+19,MPR+19,PLG+19}).
-Interestingly, to our best knowledge, apart from particular case studies, no non-trivial limitations in terms of upper bounds on achievable key rates for MDI-QKD have been established so far.
+This idea has drawn enormous theoretical and experimental attention over the last few years in terms of analyzing achievable key rates for such a scheme with various noise models and performing experiments with current technologies \cite{pirandola2015high,FYCC15,LYDS18,MZZ18,tamaki2018information,LL18,cui2019twin,curty2019simple,LWW+19,MPR+19,PLG+19}.

-In this work, we introduce a \textit{multiplex quantum channel}, i.e., a multipartite quantum process that connects parties, each playing one of three possible roles -- both sender and receiver, only sender, or only receiver.
-All other network quantum channels can be seen as a special case of this channel, see Fig.~\ref{fig:mpc} for certain common examples.
-Even the physical setups of MDI-QKD and \textit{key repeaters} are can be described as special cases of multiplex quantum channels, see Fig.~\ref{fig:MDI-fig}.
-A question that has remained open is the existence of non-trivial upper bounds on the achievable QKD rate between any fixed number of trusted allies connected by quantum channels, including setups like MDI-QKD and key repeaters.
-Performance in terms of achievable key rate of an arbitrary multiplex quantum channel would allow us to benchmark fundamental quantum network setups for a quantum-secured Internet.